diversemix/diversemix.github.io/_posts/2022-11-06-using-whiptail.md

   - personal
 ---

-This is my first post with my new script
+This is a post about using whiptail